-Interest revenue is recognised using the effective interest rate method, which, for floating rate method, which, for floating rate financial assets is the rate inherent in the instrument.
+Interest revenue is recognised using the effective interest rate method, which for floating rate financial assets is the rate inherent in the instrument.

-Income Tax
+(e) Income Tax

 No provision for income tax has been raised as RAV is exempt from income tax under Div 50 of the Income Tax Assessment Act 1997.